 ABouT Research: Approaches to Build Trust in Research among Muslims in the UK

-The purpose of the ABouT Research study is to understand reasons of mistrust or trust in digital health technologies and research among Muslims and learn approaches.
-Researchers and technology developers may then be able to develop Muslims’ trust in research.
+The purpose of the ABouT Research study was to understand reasons of mistrust or trust in digital health technologies and research among Muslims and learn approaches to address mistrust.

 Introducing digital health technologies can have a negative impact on health equity for ethnic minority groups.
 We can minimise this negative impact by engaging these groups in the early stages of the digital health technology translational pathway, but a lack of trust is a major barrier to their engagement.